Lazy Luddite Log

 Aachen

 By the time I got to Aachen, close to the Dutch border, I was just over it all.
 Fortunately my hotel (third and final of the B&B brand) was a short walk from the station and there was a Turkish kebab shop across the road.
 I settled in and had a restful night away from crowded carriages and confused platforms.
-The foyar boasted a small plastic statue of Charlemagne and it seems this image followed me in every part of town I visited.
+The foyar sported a small plastic statue of Charlemagne and it seems this image followed me in every part of town I visited.

 On Thursday I slept in and, following breakfast, walked into the centre of town.
 I feel that Aachen is 'right sized' for wandering around and seeing things.
 I stumbled onto the town park.
 It featured a shrine-like shelter centred on a mineral springwater font and a glass-enclosed section of archaelogical excavation.
 Close by was Aachen Cathedrel and this time I did go inside.
 There were too few visitors to warrent queuing so it was easy.
-It was worth it as this is a particularly impressive church for its size.
+It was worth it as this is a particularly impressive cathedrel for its relatively modest size.

 I browsed shops (some of them featuring that same statue) and donated a murder mystery I had just finished to an op-shop.
-I consumed hot chocolate and cake at a book store cafe - this particular book shop was four levels tall and even had a rooftop garden.
+I consumed cake and hot chocolate at a book store cafe - this particular book shop was four levels tall and even had a rooftop garden.
 I spent some time there, looking at everything from childish toys to adult magazines.
 But this was a diversion from why I was in the old capital of the Frankish Empire.

 I found the Carolus Thermen in some parkland beyond the city centre.
 Past its barrier of change rooms and lockers is a marvellous playground of indoor and outdoor mineral pools and I whiled away a few hours just relaxing and taking in the atmosphere there.
 A large (and fully clothed) statue of Karl the Great overlooked us all.
 While seemingly incongruous, I like to imagine that the Carolingian ruler chose this town as his capital so he could always have a decent bath.
 I had a late lunch in the restaurant upstairs and this time I was overlooking the Holy Roman Emperor.